awused/aw-man/README.md

 `Alt+O` | Horizontal strip display mode.
 Display multiple images at once to fill the screen horizontally.
 `Alt+D` | Dual page mode.
 Display two pages side-by-side.
 `Alt+R` | Reversed dual page mode.
 Display two pages side-by-side, with the first to the right of the second.
+`Ctrl+C` | Copy the path of the current image into the clipboard.
+This may be an extracted file.
 `Ctrl+O` | Open new files.
 For both standalone pages and compressed archives.
 `Ctrl+Shift+O` | Open a new directory.